 Step 4: Shop around and ask questions

-Compare mortgage rates and programs from several lenders (easy to do online).
+Compare mortgage rates and loan programs from several mortgage lenders (easy to do online).
 Then contact the most competitive lenders.
 Prepare to ask the following questions:

-☐ How is your refinance loan better than my current loan?
-“It rarely makes sense for a borrower to refinance unless the new mortgage rate is noticeably lower than the existing one,” Whitman notes.
+- How is your refinance loan better than my current home loan?
+“It rarely makes sense for a borrower to refinance unless the new mortgage rate is a noticeably lower interest rate than the existing one,” Whitman notes

-☐ How much interest will I pay over the life of this loan versus what’s left on my current loan?
+- How much interest will you pay over the life of this loan versus what’s left on my existing mortgage loan?

-☐ What are the closing costs and fees involved?
-Do you offer a “no-cost” refinance, which rolls these costs into the loan in the form of a slightly higher interest rate?
+- What are the closing costs and fees involved?
+Do you offer a “no-cost” refinance, which rolls these costs into the new home loan in the form of a slightly higher interest rate?

-☐ What’s the maturity date on your loan?
+- What’s the maturity date on your loan amount?
 “Be cautious and consider long-term goals before extending your maturity date.
 For instance, consider a 58-year-old borrower with 10 years left on his mortgage.
 It might not make sense to refinance to a 30-year mortgage,” says Whitman.
-“Even though it may result in lower monthly payments, he could be paying this loan off well past retirement age.”
+“Even though it may result in lower monthly mortgage payments, he could be paying this loan off well past retirement age.”

-☐ Will the mortgage fully amortize (be paid off) during its term?
+- Will the mortgage fully amortize (be paid off) during the loan term?
 Or will there be a balloon payment at the end?
 “Say it’s the latter, and you intend to remain in the home after the loan is paid off.
-Then, you’ll need to refinance again or have cash available to pay the balloon payment,” cautions Whitman.
+Then, you’ll need to refinance again or have cash available to pay the balloon payment,” cautions Whitman

-☐ Will there be a tax impact if I refinance?
-(Most lenders tell you that it’s your responsibility to find this out, however)
+- Will there be a tax impact with refinancing?
+Most mortgage lenders tell you that it’s your responsibility to find this out, however

 Step 5: Apply and make final preparations

-☐ Complete the mortgage application (Fannie Mae Form 1003).
 Most of the time, you’ll sit with or speak over the phone with your loan officer, broker or processor.
-He or she will fill out the form, and you’ll sign the printed version (ask if it differs from the information you provided).
+They will fill out the mortgage application (Fannie Mae Form 1003), and you’ll sign the printed version (ask if it differs from the information you provided).
 “Also, read the details and anything you sign very carefully,” notes Jacobson.

-☐ Prepare for the appraisal.
-“Before they can underwrite the loan, your lender will order an appraisal.
+“Before they can underwrite the loan, your lender will order a home appraisal.
 You usually have to pay for this at the start of the process,” says Vincent Geraci, senior vice president and mortgage sales manager with Unity Bank.

 Respond quickly to additional requests